 - You tested too soon.

-- Your urine is too diluted because you consumed large amounts of fluid right before the test.
+- Your pee is too diluted because you drank a lot of fluids right before the test.

-- You are taking certain medications, such as diuretics or antihistamines.
+- You’re taking certain medications, such as diuretics or antihistamines.

-If you get a negative pregnancy test result, try retesting within about a week to double-check.
-Some home pregnancy tests suggest doing this regardless of your results.
+If you get a negative result, try retesting within about a week to double-check.
+Some home pregnancy tests suggest doing this no matter what your first results are.

-What if you get two different results?
-Call your doctor.
+If you take the test twice and get different results, call your doctor.
 A blood test is a good idea to confirm results.